Gap Inc. Statement on XUAR

 We can confirm that we do not source any garments from Xinjiang.
 We also recognize that a significant amount of the world’s cotton supply is grown and spun there.
 Therefore, we have taken steps to better understand how our global supply chain may be indirectly impacted, including working with our suppliers and actively engaging with industry trade groups, expert stakeholders, and other partners to learn more and advance our shared commitment to respecting human rights.

 At Gap Inc., we have strict policies against the use of involuntary labor of any kind in our supply chain.
-Any instance of forced detention and labor or suppression of an individual’s human rights is unacceptable to us.
-Such conduct – it not only violates our Code of Vendor Conduct and Human Rights Policy, but also stands against our fundamental beliefs as a company.
+Any instance of forced detention and labor or suppression of an individual’s human rights is unacceptable to us – it not only violates our Code of Vendor Conduct and Human Rights Policy, but also stands against our fundamental beliefs as a company.
 Further, we have implemented a new policy that explicitly prohibits Gap Inc. vendors from directly or indirectly sourcing any products, components, or materials from Xinjiang in the process of manufacturing any orders for Gap Inc.